myshell-ai/AIlice/README.md

 #### Cybersecurity
 - "Perform a comprehensive security scan of kragent.ai website.
 Check for common vulnerabilities and provide a detailed security assessment report with recommendations."

+#### Academic Research & Literature Review
+- "Find a recent review paper on the black hole information paradox.
+Use it to collect URLs of important literature from the past five years, read them, and report on field progress."

+#### Theoretical Physics
+- "Derive wave equation and interference theory, create numerical simulations and visualizations, generate LaTeX PDF slides."

 #### Medical Research
 - "Investigate current therapeutic approaches for cardiac sarcoidosis.
 Search recent literature from 2022-2025, analyze clinical trial results, and compile a comprehensive report on emerging treatment modalities."